 Watch the Sutton Bonington Campus tour

-Our assessment strategy is designed to assess achievement of the wide variety of skill and knowledge-based learning outcomes through different types of assessment including practical tests, short projects and online exams.
+You’ll be tested on a wide variety of skill and knowledge-based learning outcomes through different types of assessment including practical tests, short projects and online exams.

 The BVM BVS will lead to registrable status with the Royal College of Veterinary Surgeons (RCVS).
 By awarding a veterinary degree, the University is confirming that the graduate is fit to practise to RCVS standards.
-The school is also fully accredited by the Europen Associations of Establishments for Veterinary Education (EAEVE).
+The course is also fully accredited by the Europen Associations of Establishments for Veterinary Education (EAEVE).